The Vector Database I Almost Built

 Right now there are about two hundred active files in our memory tree.
 Grep is instant.
 Agents find what they need by name or by topic.
 The system works.

-At two thousand files it'll be slower.
-At ten thousand it'll be a real bottleneck.
-That's where the index earns its keep.
-Until then, building it now would be solving a problem I don't have, with a pattern that introduces the failure modes I most want to avoid.
+At two thousand files it will be slower.
+At ten thousand it will be a real choke point.
+That is where the index earns its keep.
+Until then, building it now would be solving a problem I do not have.
+With a pattern that adds the fail modes I most want to dodge.

-There's a thing engineers do where we build infrastructure we don't yet need because the pattern is everywhere and it feels professional.
-That's also how you end up with three caches, two queues, a service mesh, and a bug nobody can find.
+Engineers do this thing where we build setup we do not yet need.
+The pattern is everywhere and it feels right.
+That is also how you end up with three caches.
+Two queues.
+A service mesh.
+And a bug nobody can find.

 The wider point

 Every AI lab right now is selling you the same thing.
-A vectorized memory layer.
+A vector memory layer.
 A graph of your data.
-A retrieval system that "remembers everything."
-Most of them are good ideas that don't apply to your situation.
-Most of them are good ideas that introduce a sync problem you didn't have.
+A retrieval tool that "remembers everything."
+Most of them are good ideas that do not fit your case.
+Most of them are good ideas that add a sync problem you did not have.

-If your data fits in grep, you don't need a vector database yet.
-You need to do the work of writing things down clearly, naming them well, and putting them where you can find them.
-That part doesn't get any easier when you add embeddings on top.
+If your data fits in grep, you do not need a vector store yet.
+You need to do the work of writing things down clearly.
+Naming them well.
+Putting them where you can find them.
+That part does not get any easier when you add embeddings on top.

-I'll add the index when grep stops being enough.
-I won't add it because Andreessen Horowitz said I should.
+I will add the index when grep stops being enough.
+I will not add it because Andreessen Horowitz said I should.

 References: